What is ad blocking?

-An ad blocker is any app (usually a browser extension) that removes advertising material, including intrusive ads, from websites.
-While a site is loading, the ad blocking software checks the domain names of the elements loading on the web page against massive blacklists.
-If any site component is flagged as advertising material, the ad blocker stops it from loading.
-An effective ad blocker will block commercials from every media player in your browser.
+Ad blocking prevents annoying ads from displaying on a user’s device when browsing the internet.
+Ad blocking is typically run by software or browser extensions, known as ad blockers.
+While a site is loading, the ad blocking software checks the domain names of the elements loading on the web page against massive blocklists.
+If any site component is flagged as advertising material, the ad blocker stops it from loading and appearing on the user end.

 Ad blocking is generally safe, but you should always choose a reliable ad blocking software.
 However, you should also note that ad blockers don’t replace anti-malware software and won’t fully protect you from malware and viruses.
 All they do is hide online ads from you.